 Downspout water that pools close to the foundation is an invitation to a wet basement and ultimately costly water damage inside your home.
 If your downspouts extend underground, it’s a good idea to determine where that water’s going, especially if you’re not the first owner of the home.
 How far should those extensions go?
 It all depends on yard slope.
 You want to be sure you’re directing the water to continue to flow away from your house on its own.

 Easy as 1,2,3!
-Sooo much better than a moldly, wet basement!
+Sooo much better than a moldly, wet basement this summer!
 So, what's lurking in your gutters?
-And how well are they going to protect your home for the next hurricane and this winter?
-We’re bound to have plenty nice autumn days.
+And how well are they going to protect your home for Virginia's hurricane season?
+We’re bound to have plenty nice spring days.
 So go make them awesome!